bas-org/bas-org.github.io/_posts/2015-11-27-do-it-yourself-dew-heater.markdown

 Sanath has written up plans [to make your own dew heater][1].
 It also comes with vendor/shopping references in Bangalore for the parts involved.

+A [discussion on the BAS google group][3] might also make for interesting reading.

 ### References
 1. [Sanath Kumar, DIY Dew Heater Project][1]
 2. [Sky & Telescope: Dealing with Dew][2]
+3. [BAS Discussion on dew trouble][3]

 [1]:    http://celestial-explorer.blogspot.in/2015/11/dew-heater-diy-for-8-gso-telescope.html "Sanath Kumar, DIY Dew Heater Project "
 [2]:    http://www.skyandtelescope.com/astronomy-resources/dealing-with-dew/ "Sky & Telescope: Dealing With Dew"
+[3]:    https://groups.google.com/forum/#!msg/b-a-s/bdl0M-jaUuE/1iqDg5hGCAAJ "BAS discussion on dew trouble"